kshedden/goclaims/README.md

 |      |       |-------dtypes.json
 ```

-Each file contains a raw stream of binary data values, with no header
+Each data file (e.g. Var1.bin.sz ) ontains a raw stream of binary data
-or metadata (type metadata is placed in the dtypes.json file).
-The
+values, with no header or metadata (some metadata is placed in the
-exception to this is that string values are delimited by newlines.
+dtypes.json file).
+The exception to this is that string values are
+delimited by newlines.

 The filename prefixes Var1, Var2, etc. are the variable names from the
 SAS files.
 The number of "buckets" (e.g. two in the example above) is